camnowil96/Discography/README.md

   - Scaling: Fine-tuning the Kubernetes setup to handle higher traffic more efficiently.

-  - API Rate Limiting: Implementing rate limiting to preveent the abuse of the API.
+  - API Rate Limiting: Implementing rate limiting to prevent the abuse of the API.
   -
 ## Project Structure
 ```
 ├── .github